Chapter I.

 as oneness and otherness, being and non-being, and their thoughts are not at all

 clear as to what after all is only seen of the mind.
-It is like a man dreaming in his sleep of
+It is like a man dreaming in his

 a country that seems to be filled with various men, women, elephants, horses, cars,